Photo: Brett Stevens

-For the parfait, pour the milk into a medium saucepan and heat gently.
+Pour the milk into a medium saucepan and heat gently.
 Meanwhile, whisk the egg yolks with the sugar in a large bowl, until pale and creamy.
 When the milk comes to the boil, pour it on to the egg yolks, whisking all the time.
 Pour the mixture into a clean pan and stir over a low heat until it has thickened enough to coat the back of a spoon.
-Be careful not to overheat the mixture; allow to cool.
+Be careful not to overheat the mixture.
+Allow to cool.

-In a bowl, whip the cream to soft peaks.
+Whip the cream to soft peaks.
 In a separate bowl, whip the egg whites with clean beaters until they form soft peaks, too.
-Mix the peanut butter into the egg yolk mixture, then gently fold in the whipped cream followed by the egg whites.
+Mix the peanut butter into the egg yolks, then gently fold in the whipped cream, followed by the egg whites.
 When thoroughly combined, transfer the parfait to a suitable container, cover and freeze for at least 6 hours.

 To serve, remove the parfait from the freezer and let it soften for 10 minutes.
 Let the banana slices soften for a few minutes, too.
 Divide the butterscotch sauce between 6 serving glasses.
-Place a few small scoops of the parfait on top in each glass.
-Add the banana slices and drizzle with the chocolate sauce.
+Place a few small scoops of the parfait in each glass, add the banana slices and drizzle with the chocolate sauce.